-Prospective students for the Master of Arts in History with an Emphasis in Museums, Heritage, and Public History must apply specifically for this program on the graduate application.
-Successful application for the M.A. in History does not automatically provide access to the Museums, Heritage and Public History program.
-Applications for the Master of Arts in History with an Emphasis in Museums, Heritage, and Public History will be accepted only for the fall semester.
+Prospective students for the Master of Arts in Museums, Heritage, and Public History must apply specifically for this program on the graduate application.
+Applications for the Master of Arts in Museums, Heritage, and Public History will be accepted only for the fall semester.

 Admissions decisions are based on the undergraduate transcript, the letters of recommendation, the sample of written work, and the supplemental application.